LordByku/signal-mitm/README.md

 Start by copying the [configuration example](conf/configuration.example.yml) as `conf/configuration.yml`.
 This file is user defined and should be listed in the [.gitignore](.gitignore).

-Any value defined in the [constants](conf/constants.yml) can be redefined in the [configuration](conf/configuration.yml), where values of the configuration take precedent over parameters with the same hierarchy and name defined in the constants.
+Any value defined in the [constants](conf/constants.yml) can be redefined in the [configuration](conf/configuration.yml), where values of the configuration take precedence over parameters with the same hierarchy and name defined in the constants.

 ## Detailed Setup
 #### Connecting the Access Point